rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 - Inline comments are written to explain each logic block clearly.
 - Reusable components such as `RecipeCard` and `Navbar` help keep the UI modular and maintainable.

-## 8. Testing and error handling
+## 8. Testing and Error Handling

-- **Error handling**: Basic `try/catch` blocks and `.catch()` handlers are used for `fetch` requests.
-Error logs are shown in the console.
-- **Form validation**: The recipe form uses HTML `required` attributes and simple logic to prevent empty submissions.
-- **User feedback**: SweetAlert2 provides a friendly confirmation popup for deletions.
+**Error Handling**
+- API requests are wrapped in `try/catch` or `.catch()` blocks to handle unexpected errors.
+- Errors are logged in the browser console for debugging purposes.
+- Missing or malformed inputs are prevented through form validation.

+**Form Validation**
+- Recipe form fields include `required` attributes.
+- Basic client-side validation ensures no empty submissions are accepted.

+**User Feedback** <br />
+SweetAlert2 is used to show friendly confirmation dialogs when deleting recipes.
+This provides a better user experience compared to default alerts.

+**Testing Approach** <br />
-- **Testing tools**: Unit testing, end-to-end testing and load testing were implemented.
+Unit testing, end-to-end testing and load testing were implemented.
 In addition to automated testing tools, all key functionalities were manually tested during development, and debugging was performed accordingly.

 ## 9. Testing Strategy
 The application was tested using three approaches to ensure quality and reliability.